Editorial Transparency

 The FOIA Pattern and the Selective Prosecution Problem

-In July 2024, three people filed FOIA requests seeking the Sixberry notes.
-Nakfoor Pratt denied those requests, determining the documents were not subject to disclosure.
-Sheriff Leaf then released the notes directly, stating the public had a right to know.
-Spencer was arrested by Michigan State Police in October 2024, after a second stalking incident with a new victim.
-Her case was moved to Kent County and has been indefinitely adjourned with no court date set.
+Spencer was arrested by Michigan State Police on October 15, 2024 for a second stalking incident involving a new victim.
+Her case was moved to Kent County.
+As of mid-2026 it has been indefinitely adjourned with no court date set.

 The Barry County Prosecutor’s Office declined to pursue charges against a law enforcement candidate who documented her own need for medical intervention while stalking a physician during her campaign.
 It denied FOIA requests for the documentation of that conduct.
 The candidate was only arrested by Michigan State Police after she lost the primary and committed a second stalking offense in October 2024.
 Her case was then moved to Kent County and has been indefinitely adjourned with no court date set.
 Fuller’s name appears on Spencer’s campaign finance documents.
 The lead detective in an active Barry County criminal case was a documented financial supporter of the sheriff’s candidate whose stalking the Barry County Prosecutor’s Office declined to prosecute.
 The APA who handled charging decisions in that period is the same APA who prosecuted the underlying criminal matter and who later admitted to defense counsel that the prosecution was wrong.